 These general criteria for diagnosing spondyloarthritis include:

-• Family history for spondyloarthritis or other rheumatic/autoimmune conditions
+- Family history of spondyloarthritis or other rheumatic/autoimmune conditions

-• Inflammation of the sacroiliac joint confirmed with an MRI scan
+- Inflammation of the sacroiliac joint was confirmed with an MRI scan

-Traditional antirheumatic drugs can help to improve back pain, disturbed sleep, peripheral arthritis acute phase responses, and temporarily improve quality of life; however, the major contributing factor of axial spondyloarthritis is new bone formation which is generally not affected.
-Due to this new alternative AS treatment try to focus on managing osteogenic differentiation to prevent new bone formation and induce a sustained disease remission period.[3]
+Traditional antirheumatic drugs can help to improve back pain, disturbed sleep, peripheral arthritis acute phase responses, and temporarily improve quality of life; however, the major contributing factor of axial spondyloarthritis is new bone formation, which is generally not affected.
+Due to this new alternative, AS treatment focuses on managing osteogenic differentiation to prevent new bone formation and induce sustained disease remission.[3]

 There is currently no cure for hereditary Ankylosing spondylitis.
 The success of modern biological treatments and traditional pharmaceutical medications can help contain the disease and reduce pain; however, early intervention is vital.
-It can be challenging to reach a confirmed diagnosis at the early stages to require a lengthy diagnostic stage.
-Starting with annual physical exams and tests can be used to detect the root of the symptoms.
+It can be challenging to reach a confirmed diagnosis early, requiring a lengthy diagnostic stage.
+Annual physical exams and tests can be used to detect the root of the symptoms.

 Prescription Medications – DMARDs – NSAIDs